DataBytes-Organisation/DiscountMate_new/Backend/analytics-service/README.md

 ### Service Won't Start
 1. Check if virtual environment exists: `ls venv/`
 2. If not, run `./start.sh` to create it
-3. Check logs: `cat analytics-service.log`
+3. If using `manage.sh start`, check logs: `cat analytics-service.log`
+4. Otherwise, logs appear directly in the terminal when using `./start.sh`

 ### Module Import Errors
 - Ensure you're in the `analytics-service` directory